Union Stage

-Union Stage is an indoor music venue, club, and bar in Washington, D.C..
-It is located in the The Wharf neighborhood of Southwest Waterfront.
+Union Stage is an indoor music venue, club, and bar in Washington, D.C.
+It is located in The Wharf neighborhood of Southwest Waterfront.

 Background

-It is located in the The Wharf neighborhood of Southwest Waterfront, the venue is surrounded by several hotels, residential buildings, restaurants, shops, piers, as well as other music venues (including The Anthem and Pearl Street Warehouse).
+It is located in The Wharf neighborhood of Southwest Waterfront, the venue is surrounded by several hotels, residential buildings, restaurants, shops, piers, as well as other music venues (including The Anthem and Pearl Street Warehouse).

 The first concert at Union Stage took place on Dec 29, 2017 and included The Duskwhales, Milo in the Doldrums, and Kid Brother.
 The venue features 7,500 ft square foot of floor space with a tap room and bar.